DinisCruz/Book_Software_Quality/content/10.AppSec/Do-you-have-an-app-sec-team.md

 What you want is an AppSec team that is keen to write security code, find vulnerabilities, commit security assessments, review threat models, and work with security champions across the company.

-For reference:
+**Definition:**

 - AppSec is about:
+  - code, apps,
+  - CI,
-  - code, apps, CI, secure coding standards, threat models, frameworks, code dependencies, QA, testing, fuzzing, dev environments, DevOps, ….
+  - secure coding standards,
+  - threat models,
+  - securing frameworks,
+  - managing code dependencies,
+  - QA,
+  - testing,
+  - fuzzing,
+  - dev environments,
+  - DevOps

 - InfoSec is about:
-  - Networks, Firewalls, Server security, Anti-virus, IDS, Logging, NOC, Policies, end-user security, mobile devices, AD/Ldap management, user provisioning, DevOps, ….
+  - Networks, Firewalls,
+  - Server security,
+  - Anti-virus,
+  - IDS, Logging,
+  - NOC,
+  - Security Policies,
+  - end-user security,
+  - mobile devices,
+  - AD/Ldap management,
+  - user provisioning,
+  - DevOps

+There are some overlaps (like in DevOps), but in most cases they are very separate domains.
+AppSec is in the developer domain.
+Infosec is everything else :)